Jutoupi

-Jutoupi (sometimes Jutopi) is a Taiwanese pop artist who brought a new musical style to Asia in 1994.
+Jutoupi (sometimes Jutopi; 豬頭皮 (Zhūtóupí), birth name Ju Ywe-hsin or Zhu Yuexin; 朱約信 (Zhū Yuēxìn); born February 1966) is a Taiwanese pop artist who brought a new musical style to Asia in 1994.
 Through his Funny Rap album series, Jutoupi focused on difficult topics, such as sex and political issues, through a mixture of Mandarin, Taiwanese, and English.
 His subsequent switch to dance/aboriginal music mixes was not well received by his fan base.

 History

-Jutoupi started his career as Zhu Yuexin.
-Known as the "Bob Dylan of Taiwan," Jutoupi traveled around Taiwan to take part in social and political movements while accompanying himself on guitar.
-In 1994, Jutoupi joined Rock Records, a Taiwanese record label founded in 1980 by Sam and Johnny Duan.
-At Rock Records, Jutoupi changed his image by producing punk/rock style, fused with a range of Taiwanese and Western styles and adopting the confrontational name Jutoupi, a name that means pigheaded.
+Ju Ywe-hsin or Zhu Yuexin (朱約信) was born sometime in February 1966 in Tainan.
+He was inspired by father's position and upbringing in the Presbyterian Church in Taiwan, known for its liberal and dissenting positions, and would later become a deacon himself.
+At the beginning of his music career, he was known as the "Bob Dylan of Taiwan" as he traveled around the country with his guitar to take part in social and political movements.
+In 1994, he joined Rock Records, a Taiwanese record label founded in 1980 by Sam and Johnny Duan.
+At Rock Records, Ju / Zhu changed his image by producing punk/rock style, fused with a range of Taiwanese and Western styles and adopting the confrontational name Jutoupi, a homophonic pun on his surname that means pigheaded.